Friends General Conference

 Friends General Conference (FGC) is an association of Quakers in the United States and Canada made up of 16 yearly meetings and 12 autonomous monthly meetings.
 "Monthly meetings" are what Quakers call congregations; "yearly meetings" are organizations of monthly meetings within a geographic region.
 FGC was founded in 1900.

 FGC-affiliated meetings are typically in the "unprogrammed" Quaker tradition, though there are some Friends churches with pastors.
 "Unprogrammed" means that worship is based on silent waiting for the Spirit's inspiration, without a pastor or a prepared order of worship.
 As of 2022, there are approximately 32,000 members in over 650 congregations (called meetings or churches).

 Friends (Quakers) affiliated with FGC tend to be theologically liberal and more socially progressive than Friends in other branches of Quakerism in North America, though FGC welcomes Friends with diverse experiences and points of view.

 FGC's programs include an annual week-long conference called "The Gathering," on-line retreats and worship opportunities, resources for meetings in becoming anti-racist spiritual communities, spiritual mentorship for youth and young adults, book publishing and sales, religious education materials, interfaith relations, and websites for meetings.

-The main offices for FGC are in Philadelphia, Pennsylvania.
+Along with the Friends United Meeting, the FGC is a member of the interdenominational World Council of Churches.
+The Philadelphia Yearly Meeting (PYM) is primarily affiliated with the FGC and the main offices are located in Philadelphia, Pennsylvania.

 History

 FGC's history can be traced back to conferences held by several Quaker organizations between 1868 and 1900, including the First Day School Conference, the Friends Union for Philanthropic Labor, the Friends Religious Conference, the Friends Educational Conference, and the Young Friends Association.
-These groups officially joined together as Friends General Conference at Chautauqua, New York in August 1900.
+These groups officially joined together as Friends General Conference at Chautauqua, New York, in August 1900.

-FGC has held a conference either every year or every other year, usually at a different college each time, simply called Friends General Conference or FGC.
+FGC has held a conference either every year or every other year, usually at a different college each time, simply called Friends General Conference (FGC).
 In the late 1970s in order to make a distinction between FGC as an organization and the annual conference, the conference began to be called the Gathering.
 In recent years, the Gathering has been held several times on the west coast rather than the East or Midwest.